 Mayor Parker & town clerk Marryatt were determined to show what a dysfunctional Council they misled: In 2012, citizens protested Council shenanigans regarding the pre-quake bail out of bankrupt property developer Henderson.
 Pre quakes Marryatt under insured council assets, like AMI stadium, trashed by the 22.02.11 quake.
 Councillors & Marryatt double dipped Council boards of directors' fees, added to their salaries.
 Post quakes, much Council work was taken over by CERA, like infrastructure rebuild, bldg demolitions & rebuilds.
 Council just had to give consents for rebuilds.

 Tired of Council shenanigans, CERA minister Brownlee called Parker "a clown."
-Early in 2012, NZ govt installed a Crown observer for a couple of months, checking on Council & $80 000 was spent on a report checking Council's communication problems.
+Early in 2012, NZ National govt installed a Crown observer for a couple of months, checking on Council & $80 000 was spent on a report checking Council's communication problems.
 None of which proved any use, as Council shenanigans continued.
 Parker tried to wheedle an overseas trip with his wife, paid for by ratepayers, but that was stopped.

 Never mind that Marryatt's $540 000 p.a. salary was more than PM Key's, UK prime minister's & US president's salaries.

 Parker had so little Council work, he wrote a book Ripped Apart, published 2012.
 Post quakes Marryatt gave his council workers 11 days extra paid leave in 2011 & reprised that perk in 2012.
 Mayor Parker & deputy mayor Button weren't in town when Marryatt announced that travesty.
-Marryatt's granting a paid leave perk for so-called hard work would be OK, if there were improvements in ratepayers' quality of life in post quake Christchurch.
+Marryatt's granting a paid leave perk for so-called hard work would've been OK, if there were improvements in ratepayers' quality of life in post quake Christchurch.

 But 1 000s of ratepayers still lived in squalid, quake trashed housing in E suburbs, with poor roads & infrastructure.
 EQC & insurers were slow to fix housing & CERA / SCIRT were slow to fix infrastructure.